kartelmode/hash-map-experiment/README.md

 | faster                | {0, 0, 0, 2000}  | {0, 0, 288, 1472} | {10, 14, 18, 21} |
 | vhFaster              | {0, 0, 0, 2000}  | {0, 0, 288, 1472} | {10, 14, 18, 21} |

-The table presents percentile distributions (likely p50, p75, p90, p99) measuring the number of accesses per hash table cell, which directly indicates hash distribution quality across three key generation strategies.
+Yet another confirmation that the `faster` hash functions have poor distribution.

-These findings corroborate the data presented in the [Empty Bucket Ratio](#empty-bucket-ratio-smaller-is-better) table, which demonstrates significantly poorer distribution across hash table cells.
-Consequently, the performance of hash tables utilizing the `faster` and `vhFaster` hash functions will reach critical levels, despite their low computation time.
+TODO: What we completely miss is op/sec JMH test so that we can understand trade off between has quality and execution cost.

 ### Summary

-Given their poor key distribution on the "number" and "mm" generation strategies, the "faster" and "vhFaster" hash functions can be excluded from further consideration in subsequent research.
+Given their poor key distribution on the "number" and "mm" key patterns, the `faster` and `vhFaster` hash functions can be dropped from further research.

-In contrast, "xxHash," "metroHash," "varHandle," and "nativeHash" consistently demonstrate robust distribution across the entire set of hash table cells, regardless of the key generation strategy employed.
-Therefore, it is reasonable to select a subset of these functions for more detailed investigation.
-For example, "xxHash" may be chosen due to its widespread adoption, while "nativeHash" offers the advantage of faster computation compared to the other functions in this group.
+In contrast, `xxHash`, `metroHash`, `varHandle`, and `nativeHash` show consistently solid distribution across all hash-table cells, regardless of key pattern.
+It makes sense to take a subset of these for deeper testing.
+For example, `xxHash` is widely used, while `nativeHash` is noticeably faster to compute.

-The "default" and "unrolledDefault" hash functions exhibit less stable distribution results than those mentioned above.
-Nevertheless, both merit inclusion in future experiments due to their high computational efficiency.
+The `default` and `unrolledDefault` hash functions show less stable distribution than the group above, but they are still worth including in later experiments due to their speed.

 ## JMH Benchmark